 In February 2016, I took a decision that was going to teach me to be independent: I would travel alone to my hometown Bengaluru and stay with my cousins and grandparents for a few days and then return.
-And so, tickets were booked, both for going and return in A/c 3 Tier on the Sampark Kranti Express which runs from Hazrat Nizamuddin to Bengaluru.
+And so, tickets were booked, both to and fro in A/c 3 Tier on the Sampark Kranti Express which runs from Hazrat Nizamuddin to Bengaluru.

 When I got onto the train, a woman and her younger son had occupied my seat and told me to sit somewhere else.
 To this, my mother asserted that they had better let me sit on the seat allotted to me as I was going alone and had nobody to look after me.
 She reluctantly agreed.
-I could have sat anywhere, not that I had a problem, being an amiable person, but mothers!
-Their love is unparalleled.
+I could have sat anywhere, not that I had a problem, being an amiable person, but i would definitely have given her a piece of my mind before long.
+Else why spoil a good start to a vacation?

 Fun time ahead!
 We enjoyed a lot in Wonder la, basically a water amusement park with dry rides as well.